yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 ## Choices

-### 1. Map to User only
+### 1. Map to plain forgejo User

-Triggering forgejo actions stays as is, no new model & persistence is introduced.

 1. We map PersonId AsLoginName() (e.g. 13-some.instan.ce) to User.LoginName.
 Due to limitations of User.LoginName validation mapping may be affected by invalid characters.
 2. Created User is limited:
    1. non functional email is generated, email notification is false.
+At the moment we have problems with email whitelists at this point.
    2. strong password is generated silently
    3. User.Type is UserTypeRemoteUser
    4. User is not Admin
    5. User is not Active

+We can use forgejo code (like star / unstar fkt.) without changes.

+No new model & persistence is introduced.

+But we use fields against their semantic and see some problems / limitations for mapping arise.

 ```mermaid
 classDiagram